thammuio/doc-genius-ai/README.md

   - When a CML model is created, the model is loaded in the scratch space of a pod, LLM models are larger than the default 10 GB which causes issues during deployment.

 2. Site Administration > Security > Allow applications to be configured with unauthenticated access.
 (Check the box)

+#
+**IMPORTANT:** Please read the following before proceeding.
+This AMP includes or otherwise depends on certain third party software packages.
+Information about such third party software packages are made available in the notice file associated with this AMP.
+By configuring and launching this AMP, you will cause such third party software packages to be downloaded and installed into your environment, in some instances, from third parties' websites.
+For each third party software package, please see the notice file and the applicable websites for more information, including the applicable license terms.

+**If you do not wish to download and install the third party software packages, do not configure, launch or otherwise use this AMP.
+By configuring, launching or otherwise using the AMP, you acknowledge the foregoing statement and agree that Cloudera is not responsible or liable in any way for the third party software packages.**

+Copyright (c) 2024 - Cloudera, Inc. All rights reserved.